 Research students are allocated two supervisors when they commence studies.
 The first supervisor has responsibility for academic progress during the research programme.
 The second supervisor will normally act as a mentor, and as a deputy for when the principal supervisor is away.
 Ideally students should meet with their first supervisor on a weekly basis.
 It is a student's responsibility to be proactive in organising contact with their supervisor to discuss their research.

 Throughout a research programme it is important to be aware of Queen Mary’s current research degree programme regulations and policies, including policies on plagiarism.

 During the first three years your progress is reviewed annually.
 After three years reviews will take place every six months until a student transfers to writing-up status.
 Each review is centred on an interview between the student and two appointed assessors.
 One of the assessors (usually the second supervisor) is the principal assessor and is responsible for ensuring the review is carried out efficiently.

 The common format for reviews is as follows.
-The specifics of the review vary from year to year.

 Students who require a LaTeX template for their thesis are advised to adapt this template created by E. Nalson, a former QMUL PhD student.
 Note that the thesis template may require modifications to meet current Queen Mary standards.
-Please check the Research Degrees Office thesis requirements(link is external) to find out more..
+Please check the Research Degrees Office thesis requirements to find out more..